Best Power Bank for Backpacking and Hiking 2025

 Weight

 Most power banks are quite slim now and therefore quite light.
-You want something that is easy to carry around.
+You want something easy to carry around.
 You want to be able to throw it into your bag or a pocket and for it to be quite noticeable.
+Every year new models are released and each one is lighter than the one before.
+The lightest 10000 mAh battery pack now weighs only 5.29 oz / 100 grams.

 Capacity